johnnolan/wild-magic-surge-5e/docs/HOOKS.md

 }
 ```

+## wild-magic-surge-5e.Reset

+This hook allows you to tell the module to reset the incremental and descending count.
+Handy for when you want to add homebrew rules like resetting after a long rest.

+To get the actor ID

+* select the token you want on the map
+* Press F12
+* In the Console paste `canvas.tokens.controlled[0].data.actorId`
+* This is your actorId

+In your macro, use the following code replacing the `Owr50jt6HyYru2e1` with the above actorId

+`Hooks.callAll("wild-magic-surge-5e.Reset", "Owr50jt6HyYru2e1");`

 ## wild-magic-surge-5e.ResetIncrementalCheck

 This hook allows you to tell the module to reset the incremental count to 1.
 Handy for when you want to add homebrew rules like resetting after a long rest.